 This was the start of a couple of years of suffering with generalised anxiety, a condition which manifested itself in many ways for me.
 I suffered panic attacks, depression, anxiety and most notably a condition called depersonalization disorder.
 It was pretty scary at the time: in fact, I thought I was going mad.

 I tried a lot of different things in a bid to get better.
 I saw doctors and psychiatrists, I took medication, I bought courses and books and CDs that all claimed to offer a solution to the symptoms of derealization and depersonalization.
-Some of these things helped (the Linden Method was one of them) some didn’t.
+Some of these things helped, some didn’t.

 It’s a few years later now, and the good news is: I’m fine.
 I lead a normal life, and I’m happy and productive.
 If you suffer from depersonalization disorder, I’m here to tell you this: you’ll be fine too.
 You’re not going mad, and there is a way out.